-This image is from Burtynsky's Dryland Farming series depicts the arid agricultural region of Mongeros, Spain.
+This work, taken from Burtynsky's Dryland Farming series, depicts the arid agricultural region of Mongeros, Spain.
 This region is sparsely populated and prone to droughts and high winds.
-Dryland farming is a complex technique used in dry areas to cultivate crops despite limited moisture and no irrigation.
+The title refers to the complex technique used in dry areas to cultivate crops with limited moisture and irrigation.

-Images from this series showcase the vast expanse of farmland with winding rows and grid-like patterns.
-While the image documents the way human intervention has transformed a landscape, the overall work has an incredible form a rich palette and texture.
-The overall work resembles a Jean Dubuffet abstraction.
+Images from this series showcase the vast expanse of farmland with winding rows and gridlike patterns.
+While the image documents the way human intervention has transformed a landscape, the overall image has a fascinating form with a rich palette and texture.

 Dryland Farming is a series within a larger body of work titled Water.
 Water explores Burtynsky's career-long fascination with the visual and physical effects lack of water can have on the environment.
 Notably, water itself is often completely absent from the images in this body of work.

-Edward Burtynsky's work can be found in the permanent collection of countless museums including the National Gallery of Canada, the Guggenheim, TATE Modern (London) and MoMA to mention a few.
+Burtynsky's work can be found in the permanent collection of many museums, including the National Gallery of Canada, the Guggenheim, The MoMA and the Tate Modern.

 Additional images available on request.

 Questions about this piece?
 Contact us or call +1.416.704.1720

 "Dryland Farming #13, Monegros County, Aragon, Spain"

 Signed in ink, printed title, number, and date on artist label verso

 Our inventory is divided between New York and Toronto.